 Fish oil capsules are sold in health food stores, drug stores, and online.
 Most brands should be stored in the fridge to prevent the oil from going rancid.
 When comparing brands, the key active components for depression are EPA and DHA.

 Fish oil capsules may interact with blood-thinning drugs such as warfarin and aspirin.
 Side effects may include indigestion and bleeding.
 Fish oil should not be taken two weeks before or after surgery.
 Fish oil can also cause a fishy aftertaste.
 To prevent this, try taking the fish oil just before meals.
+For more information, read my article on Fish oil and Depression and also learn more about using Omega-3 Fatty Acids.

 SAM-e, pronounced "sammy", is short for S-adenosyl-L-methionine.
 It's a chemical that's found naturally in the human body and is believed to increase levels of neurotransmitters serotonin and dopamine.